 Our annual fund appeals are usually filled with pictures of blue skies and smiling faces, but I think it’s important to know that, like the post office, “Neither snow nor rain nor heat nor gloom of night will keep Stroud Center researchers from the swift completion of their appointed stream sampling.”

-I share these seasonal snippets with you, because I want you to know how dedicated our scientists and research technicians are all year long.
+I share these seasonal snippets with you, because I want you to know how dedicated our scientists are all year long.
 This is why your financial support is vital to our work.